Pope Celestine I: Pontificate

 In a letter to certain bishops of Gaul, dated 428, Celestine rebukes the adoption of special clerical garb by the clergy.
 He wrote: "We [the bishops and clergy] should be distinguished from the common people [plebe] by our learning, not by our clothes; by our conduct, not by our dress; by cleanness of mind, not by the care we spend upon our person".

 Death and legacy

+There are several interpretations for the date of Celestine's death.
+Different sources for the Liber Pontificalis provide a date of death as April 6 or 8, 432.
+This interpretation is favored by the Eastern Orthodox church, and fixed the feast day in this tradition.

+Critical analysis of alternative sources shows the April date is inconsistent with the succession of Sixtus III, as well as the number of days Celestine was on the papal throne.
+By counting the number of days from election to his death, Tillemont calculated date of Celestine's death to be July 26, 432.

+Louis Duchesne, when compiling the first complete critical edition of the Liber Pontificalis in 1886, similarly calculated a date of July 27, 432, which is now largely accepted in the Western tradition (and is marked as Celestine's feast day by the Roman church).

-Celestine died on 26 July 432.
-He was buried in the cemetery of St. Priscilla in the Via Salaria, but his body, subsequently moved, now lies in the Basilica di Santa Prassede.
+Celestine was buried in the cemetery of St. Priscilla on the Via Salaria, but his body, subsequently moved, now lies in the Basilica di Santa Prassede.
 In art, Celestine is portrayed as a pope with a dove, dragon, and flame, and is recognized by the Oriental Orthodox, Eastern Orthodox, and Catholic Churches as a saint.